Vidi005/Tajweed-Recognition/README.md

 # Tajweed-Recognition
-Recognizing Arabic Characters from an image and generating Tajweed Colors from recognized text.
+Extracting Arabic Characters from a document file or an image file, and generating Tajweed Colors from extracted text.

 ### Web App URLs:
 - <a href="https://tajweed-recognition.vercel.app">tajweed-recognition.vercel.app</a>